 This is one of the newest cards to be built-in Asus’ 100% automated production facility which hopefully means great quality control as it takes human error out of the equation, This card also comes with Asus’ GPU Tweak II overclocking and monitoring tool as well as a copy of XSplit Gamecaster if you like to stream or just record your gameplay.

-The inside box is very plain and just features the Strix logo printed on.
+The inside box is very plain and just features the Strix logo printed on it.

 Opening it up we find the 370 in a good-sized anti-static bag inside a nice, snug cardboard shroud with a piece of foam over the top to protect it during shipping.

-The shroud is made from a durable plastic but doesn’t manage to feel “cheap” and the overall look of the card is quite nice, it’s a little flashy but nothing over the top and the stickers add a bit of colour to the card, there is no back plate but on a card such as this i wouldn’t expect one.
+The shroud is made from durable plastic but doesn’t manage to feel “cheap” and the overall look of the card is quite nice, it’s a little flashy but nothing over the top and the stickers add a bit of colour to the card, there is no backplate but on a card such as this I wouldn’t expect one.

 It has a single CrossfireX finger so you can use another R7 370 in a Crossfire setup if you choose.